Moogerah Peaks National Park: Moogerah Peaks

 The Moogerah Peaks are a small set of mountains with a volcanic origin.
 The summits of Mount French, Mount Edwards, Mount Moon and Mount Greville are each contained within four separate sections of the park.

 On Mount French the cliffs at Frog Buttress are one of the state's most popular areas for rockclimbers.
 The National Park surrounds Lake Moogerah, and access to the Mount Edwards portion of the park can be had across the dam wall and spillway of the lake.

 Palm Gorge is situated on Mount Greville.
 This narrow gorge contains a nearly pure stand of Piccabeen Palms.
 To the west and south of this park lies the Main Range National Park preserving part of the Scenic Rim.
 The flora of the peaks is diverse including rainforests, sclerophyll woodlands and montane heath in the rocky exposed areas.
-Endemic flora species occur on the peaks that can be found nowhere else on earth, such as the Moogerah Peaks Leionema and Mount Greville Reed Grass.
+Endemic vegetation species occur on the peaks that can be found nowhere else on earth, such as the Moogerah Peaks Leionema and Mount Greville Reed Grass.